overhide/pay2my.app/howto/README.md

 This "login" component specifies the various approaches to authentication and payments available to our application.

 In this example we allow Microsoft social login, Google social login, and a user provided "secret token" (think password) for authentication.
-All of this is setup via the three attributes on lines 13-15:
+All of this is wired-in by simply specifying the three attributes on lines 13-15:

 - overhideSocialMicrosoftEnabled
 - overhideSocialGoogleEnabled